Key Transparency Architecture

 subsequent operation.

-does any required monitoring afterwards) receives a guarantee that
+does any required monitoring afterwards receives a guarantee that the

-shown all other users.
-That is, when a user searches for a key,
+users.
+That is, when a user searches for a label, they're guaranteed

-they're guaranteed that the result they receive represents the same
+that the result they receive represents the same result that any

-result that any other user searching for the same key would've seen.
+other user searching for the same label at roughly the same time

-When a user modifies a key, they're guaranteed that other users will
+would've seen.
+When a user modifies a label, they're guaranteed that

 1. The user will detect the error immediately and reject the proof,